SokZKomucha/PortScanner/README.md

 ## How to run

 I think it's pretty obvious.
 Modify the contents of the `Program.cs` to your liking, then go to the root directory and run `dotnet build`.
 Once finished, either use `dotnet run`, or go three directories deep into `/bin` and run the executable directly.
 The main difference between those two methods is where the output file gets saved.
 Using `dotnet run`, `out.txt` will be saved in root directory.
 Otherwise, where the executable is located.

+It's worth mentioning that the project uses .NET 8.
+If you'd like to run it as it is, you need to have .NET 8 installed.
+Otherwise, just modify `.csproj` and you'll be fine.